Native vs. Cross-Platform Mobile App Development in 2024: The Pros & Cons To Consider

 Aspects to Pay Attention in Native vs Cross-Platform App Development

 Cost.
 It’s one of the main aspects important for the client.
 Though the development team in such projects is smaller, the expertise of each member should be more extensive.
 A specialist should not only know the target technology but native programming languages as well.
 It’s necessary to implement changes in the existing modules and possibly write new custom ones.
 The hourly rate of such experts is usually much higher than the native developers’.

 The terms of development.
 Taking into consideration the constant development of target platforms and setting certain additional restrictions by each platform, it becomes more and more difficult to make estimations as to the terms of a certain functionality implementation.
 Besides, the risk which will be included for the client during the project evaluation may exceed the cost of the functionality development several times.

 The learning curve for the new developers of the extensive apps will be quite high and much more time will be needed to add new features or alter the existing ones, not speaking about the risks of the increasing number of errors subject to the difficulty of the project itself.

 To draw a line, I’d suggest to always carefully evaluate the difficulty of such a project, and estimate the cost and scope of it in detail.
-To my mind, the disadvantages prevail to a greater extent over the possible advantages of the hybrid app usage.
-It’s important to warn the clients against the situations when the half-ready product would be re-written from scratch on native technologies because of some blockers or inability to realize certain functionality in a hybrid app.
-Native applications are much easy to support in the long-term projects.
+To my mind, the disadvantages prevail to a greater extent over the possible advantages of cross-platform app usage.
+It’s important to warn the clients against the situations when the half-ready product would be re-written from scratch on native technologies because of some blockers or inability to realize certain functionality in cross-platform apps.
+Native applications are much easier to support in long-term projects.